If you know how to create guitar tabs, then it’s nice and easy to add your own exercises to Yousician. Here are the steps:

 Uploading To Yousician

 Now you’ve got your tab ready in .gp5 format, open the Songs section in Yousician and hit the “+” button:

-You can play the song and save it after that.
+You can then play the song, edit it and once finished, save it.

 Tap/click the Save button in the upper right corner.
 (If you tap/click the Back button without saving, you will lose your changes.)
 You can pick the song genre and you also have the option to hide the song from public searches and/or prevent others from copying it.
 Tap/click on Save and the song will automatically be added under My Repertoire --> My Songs.